isomerpages/moe-mayflowersec/index.md

   - infopic:
       title: MFSS Speech Day 2024
       subtitle: 🗓️ 30 Apr 2024 1.45 - 4.00 pm
-      description: "We are thrilled to announce our upcoming Speech Day, dedicated to celebrating the Stars of Mayflower! "
+      description: We are thrilled to announce our upcoming Speech Day, dedicated to celebrating the Stars of Mayflower!
       button: Read more
       url: /mfss-speech-day-2024/
       image: /images/MFSS_Speech_Day_2024_Publicity_Poster.png